top of page

 Current Lab Members

-I am a fourth year PhD Candidate in the Weis Lab studying the impacts of nutrition on asexual reproduction in corals.
-I graduated from Swarthmore College in 2015 with a double Bachelor's in Biology and Ancient History.
-After graduating, I worked in a cryptic genetic variation lab at Georgia Institute of Technology where we examined the genes essential for development in C. elegans.
-Then I worked at Emory University on various HIV/SIV pathogenesis projects that looked at the role of CD8 T cells in long-term viral incubation and reactivation.
-From here, I became interested in how we use model systems to answer cellular and physiological questions, and combined that with my interest in marine sciences to begin study on the cnidarian-algal symbiosis.
+My name is Erick White and I’m a sixth-year PhD candidate in the Weis Lab studying the effects of parental provisioning of nutrients in asexual offspring in corals.
+After receiving my Bachelor of Arts degree in Biology and Ancient History from Swarthmore College in 2015, I moved to Atlanta, Georgia where I was research technician working on cryptic genetic variation in C. elegans to study the effects of key genes in development at Georgia Institute of Technology.
+I then went on to Emory University as a research assistant where I worked on various projects related to SIV/HIV pathogenesis and how CD8 t-cells factor into long-term viral incubation and reactivation.
+Based on my past experiences, I became interested in how we use model systems to answer cellular and physiological questions.
+I particularly became interested in understanding the mechanisms of nutrition and metabolism, which I applied to my work here studying the cnidarian-dinoflagellate symbiosis of corals.
 For my projects, I will use the model system Exaiptasia diaphana (Aiptasia) to examine the nutritional underpinnings of symbiosis at different life stages.
 For one of my projects, I will measure how nutritional provisioning in pedal lacerates is affected by the environmental and feeding conditions undergone by the parents.
-In another one of my projects, I will look to characterize the metabolome of pedal lacerates and examine which molecules are present and/or essential for development in pedal lacerates
+In another one of my projects, I will look to characterize the metabolome of pedal lacerates and examine which molecules are present and/or essential for development in pedal lacerates.

 Erick White